Dropbox Family plan FAQs

 Are there any limitations on who can join a Family plan?

 Yes.
 You won’t be able to join a Family plan if you’ve purchased extended version history.
-You also can’t join a Family plan with an email associated with a Dropbox business account, or if you’re in a restricted country or region.
+You also can’t join a Family plan with an email associated with a Dropbox team account, or if you’re in a restricted country or region.

 How do I merge my existing Dropbox account with a Family plan?